 To the west of Durlston Bay, mammal remains are more common within the hard limestone rocks on the foreshore.
 Sharks and fish remains can also be found, along with crustaceans and reptiles.

-The 2 km stretch of coastal sea cliffs between Peveril Point and Durlston Head near Swanage, Dorset, displays the finest sections of the Purbeck Limestone Group in Britain and comprise the type locality for the Formation.
+The coastal sea cliffs between Peveril Point and Durlston Head near Swanage, Dorset, displays the finest sections of the Purbeck Limestone Group in Britain and comprise the type locality for the Formation.
 The strata of the Purbeck Limestone Formation here are famous for their exceptionally diverse fauna, which includes mammal remains unique to the early Cretaceous of Britain and important reptilian material.

 Durlston Bay represents a transition between the Jurassic and the Cretaceous periods.
 During this time, a large lagoon stretched along the coast; on the land were large numbers of dinosaurs and mammals, and in the shallow waters were crocodiles, sharks, fish and turtles.
 Both freshwater and marine forms of fish occur as fossils here, including abundant holostean material and teleost fishes.
 Durlston Bay is the type and only locality for two species of early teleost, Thrissops molossus and Pachythrissops laevis.
 It is also the type location for the coelacanth Holophagus purbeckensis.